-PARENT/GUARDIAN SIGNATUR
+PARENT/GUARDIAN SIGN ATURE

 DATE

 ADDRESS

-TELEPHONE NUMBER: (H) REQUEST MADE (DATE & TIME)
+TELEPHONE NUMBER: (H) REQUEST MADE (DATE & TIN 1E)

 (B)

-UNIT LEADER'S SIGNATURE OF F APPROVAL:
+RE OF APPROVAL:

-ON CURE DEOLIECE

-ON-SITE REQUEST
+ON-SITE REQUEST -

-Before leaving the camp, youth mu st check out with their unit leader and the camp headquarters.
+Before leaving the camp, you th must check out with their unit leader and the camp headquarte rs.

 APPROVALS:

 SIGNED: UNIT LEADER, UNIT # DATE

 SIGNED: HEADQUARTERS DATE

-Examples when used: Examples when not used:
+Examples when used: Examples when not used: Examples when not used:

-Scout leaves for baseball game, Field trip for a camp activity,
+Scout leaves for baseball game Field trip for a camp activity, Field trip for a camp activity,

 birthday, vacation, funeral, or other related Greater Yosemite Council

-homesick, injury at camp, etc. trips requiring the Scout to leave camp.
+homesick, injury at camp, etc. trips requiring the Scout to leave camp. trips requiring the Scout to leave camp.